davewalker60/pmdup/pages/lodging-options.md

 {% include_relative snippets/puerto-morelos-snippet.md %}

 Please keep this distinction in mind when considering where to stay.
 If you’d like more assistance than you find below, [Ask for assistance here](https://docs.google.com/forms/d/e/1FAIpQLSeKsY-e9iy44578E1ijjs_g5Bwi1gZCuW439N1bOBlL76U5qg/viewform){:target="_blank"}.
+> The True Friends and Expats of Puerto Morelos group on Facebook is another place where you can get reliable opinions for places you might discover online, and to vet them for possible scams.
+If it looks like a deal that's too good to be true, it's likely either miles from the beach and inconvenient or an outright scam.
+Be smart and ask around (including us) before sending anyone any money...

 # Portside / Beachside